tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-service-sas.md

 - Containers, queues, and tables can't be created, deleted, or listed.
 - Container metadata and properties can't be read or written.
-- Queues can't be cleared and their metadata may not be written.
+- Queues can't be cleared, and their metadata can't be written.
 - Containers can't be leased.

 To construct an SAS that grants access to these operations, use an account SAS.
 For more information, see [Create an account SAS](create-account-sas.md).

 > [!IMPORTANT]
-> Shared access signatures are keys that grant permissions to storage resources, and you should protect them in the same manner as an account key.
-You should perform operations that use shared access signatures only over an HTTPS connection, and you should distribute shared access signature URIs only on a secure connection, such as HTTPS.
+> Shared access signatures are keys that grant permissions to storage resources, and you should protect them just as you would protect an account key.
+Perform operations that use shared access signatures only over an HTTPS connection, and distribute shared access signature URIs only on a secure connection, such as HTTPS.

 The permissions that are supported for each resource type are described in the following sections.